unkokaeru/digital-garden/content/Academia/数学の独学/Group Study/Working Outline.md

 	- The Royal Society, of which Newton was a prominent member (and later president), conducted an investigation into the matter, unsurprisingly endorsing Newton's priority.
 This outcome was widely criticized as biased, as Newton himself had a significant influence on the Society's proceedings.
 	- Despite the dispute, the mathematical community eventually recognized the contributions of both Newton and Leibniz.
 While Newton's work was instrumental in the development of physical sciences, Leibniz's notation and systematic approach facilitated the broader application of calculus in mathematics.
 	- Today, both mathematicians are credited with its development, each bringing a unique perspective and set of tools to the discipline.
+	- **Practical aspects**: the concept of calculus, developed by both Newton and Leibniz, provided engineers with a powerful modelling tool to solve problems related to forces, motion, and the behaviour of materials under stress, and hence this period saw the construction of remarkable engineering feats, such as the Eddystone Lighthouse and the development of steam engines: foundational to the Industrial Revolution.
+	- **Links to previous century**: relied heavily on the Cartesian co-ordinate system developed in the 17th century.

 - Exploration of complex numbers through the works of de Moivre and Euler, noting their growing acceptance.
 	- Initial scepticism due to the abstract nature of complex numbers initially hindered their acceptance: they were not clearly geometric or physical.